Zhang-Xiyue/PreimageApproxForNNs/README.md

 * `preimage_subdomain_queue.py`: module for subdomain class and management
 * `preimage_utils.py`: utility module for calling upon crown
 * `preimage_optimize_input_poly.py`: module for computing polytope-volume guided objective function (contained in `alpha-beta-CROWN/auto_LiRPA`)

+Below we introduce a list of core modules for preimage abstraction:

+1. auto_LiPRA
+* optimize_input_poly: this file contains the core function to compute the approximated preimage polytope volume under three different designs, including: `concretize_poly_vol` and  `concretize_poly_vol_LSE` for preimage polytope volume without and with LSE function for K-specification for input splitting planes.

 ## Environment requirements
 We recommend installing the required dependencies with conda using the following command: